zhanghongce/cosa2/README.md

 Btor2CHC supports both the main CHC format and the rule dialect.

-* To convert Btor2 to the main CHC format: `cosa2 -e chc --no-names -v 1 --chc output.chc input.btor`
+* To convert Btor2 to the rule dialect that Z3 supports: `cosa2 -e chcrel --no-names -v 1 --chc output.chc input.btor`
-* To convert Btor2 to the rule dialect: `cosa2 -e chcrel --no-names -v 1 --chc output.chc input.btor`
+* To convert Btor2 to the classic CHC format: `cosa2 -e chc --no-names -v 1 --chc output.chc input.btor`

 The `--no-names` option is to ask Btor2CHC to mask the variable names in Btor2.
 We have seem some cases that Btor2 variables can have such name like `push` and it will overwhelm the CHC solver.